Visiting Peru In December

 Hiking in December

 Hiking in Peru in December can be wet and muddy, but you can find solitude along the trails.
 In the mornings, you’ll get the highest chance of clear skies.
 Cloudy skies increase throughout the day and obstruct mountain views.
 In general, plan to hike early to take in the views before low-hanging clouds roll in.
-However, weather is no guarantee.
+However, the weather is no guarantee.
 Check the forecast before heading out, and align your hiking plans accordingly.

 If you are visiting Peru to trek, but don’t like the rain, you might opt for a lodge-based trip instead of a long backpacking excursion.
 Many day trip options are available throughout the Sacred Valley, and mountain lodges provide quick access for day hikes.